nextflow-io/nextflow/docs/cli.rst

 **Description**

-Execute a pipeline project
+Execute a pipeline.

 **Usage**

 ::

-    $ nextflow run [options]
+    $ nextflow run [options] [project]

 **Extended description**

 The ``run`` command is used to initiate the execution of ``nextflow`` script or downloaded pipeline.
-Along with serving the purpose of script execution, this command facilitates rapid iterations, inspections of any pipeline as well as debugging them via numerous options.
+Along with serving the purpose of script execution, this command facilitates rapid iterations, inspections of any pipeline as well as debugging.

 **Options**

 +---------------------------+-------------+--------------------------------------------------------------------------------+